 Dr. Moran received her B.A. in Psychology and Neuroscience at Dartmouth College before earning her Ph.D. in Child Clinical Psychology at the University of Washington.
-She completed her pre-doctoral internship at McLean Hospital/Harvard Medical School.
 At the University of Washington, she completed a three-year advanced clinical practicum in DBT under the supervision of DBT’s creator, Dr. Marsha Linehan.
-She has also completed Behavioral Tech’s advanced training in DBT + Prolonged Exposure for PTSD with co-occurring life-threatening behaviors.
+She completed her pre-doctoral internship and a two-year post-doctoral fellowship at McLean Hospital/Harvard Medical School with a focus on providing DBT + Prolonged Exposure and DBT PTSD for treating trauma with co-occurring life-threatening behaviors.

 In addition to her work at the Boston Child Study Center, Dr. Moran is a research consultant and clinical supervisor at McLean Hospital/Harvard Medical School.
 Dr. Moran’s research focuses on developmental processes connecting emotion reactivity and regulation to risk and resilience across child development, as well as clinical evaluations of the effectiveness of DBT.